buildpacks/rfcs/text/0000-run-image-sbom.md

 If `-run-image-sbom` is provided as a file:
 * The lifecycle will ensure that the file has a supported extension
-* The lifecycle will add the appropriate media type to `formats`

 If `-run-image-sbom` is provided as a directory:
 * The lifecycle will ensure that all files within the directory have supported extensions

-* The lifecycle will add the appropriate media type for each file to `formats`
+## Buildpack-provided SBOMs

+SBOM files output by buildpacks are currently exported in `/layers/sbom/launch/<buildpack id>`.
+The layer containing the buildpack-provided SBOM files is referenced in the `io.buildpacks.lifecycle.metadata` label with key `sbom`.
+For parity with `io.buildpacks.base.sbom`, a `io.buildpacks.app.sbom` label will also be added.

 ## Rebase

 Following the rebase invocation above, the exported app image would contain:
 * `my-new-run-image-sbom.cdx.json` at `/layers/sbom/launch/base-image/sbom.cdx.json`
 * The layer containing the old run image sbom would be removed
-* The `io.buildpacks.base.sbom` label would be updated to contain the diffID of the layer containing the new run image sbom and to ensure that `formats` is accurate for the new file
+* The `io.buildpacks.base.sbom` label would be updated to contain the diffID of the layer containing the new run image sbom

 ## When a run image has an sbom baked in